-- Where you can buy it.
-Can you purchase a policy from any commercial insurer licensed in that state, or do you have to buy it through the state?
 Do you have access to a public option or state fund that competes with the private market?

-- Out-of-state work and reciprocity.
 All work comp policies provide coverage within state lines.
 Some states allow reciprocity with other states, or honor an All States Endorsement for temporary work or business-related travel.
 Check your state guidelines to be sure.

 Workers’ Compensation Insurance Rates

-Insurance costs can also vary dramatically from one part of the country to another.
+Workers’ compensation insurance rates and costs can also vary dramatically from one part of the country to another.
 A number of factors contribute to this: for example, the relative cost of worker wages and medical care.

 The state’s recent history of workers’ compensation claims can make it a more or less desirable location to write, thus driving premium costs.
 Relatedly, the economic makeup of the state matters: Is the state economy centered around industries with a low risk of injury, like professional services, hospitality or tech?
 Or are logging and trucking major employers state-wide?

-It’s part of why it’s so hard to estimate how much workers’ compensation insurance costs, without knowing a business’ location and type of work.
+It’s part of why it’s so hard to estimate how much workers’ compensation insurance costs, without knowing a business’s location and type of work.
 A plumbing business in Indiana might pay under $2,000 annually for work comp, while a comparable business in California pays more than $13,000.